How to lose your housemates in ten days

 The housemate that always seems to ‘forget’ their wallet on a night out.
 And at the supermarket.
 And in the queue at Topshop.
 It’s OK, you can lend them a tenner just this one time, they promised to pay you back…

-But the odd 50p for chewing gum gradually adds up and no matter how many times you remind them or give them your account details, they don’t quite get it.
+But the odd 50p for chewing gum and the sambucas at Market Bar that one time gradually count up and no matter how many times you remind them or give them your account details, they don’t quite get it.

-After a week of moving in they’ve already compiled a cleaning rota, a bin rota, and arranged the products in alphabetical order.
+After a week of moving in they’ve already compiled a cleaning rota, a bin rota and arranged the products in alphabetical order.
+Just ask Muggins.

 No one WANTS to live in a pit but they take it to extremes.
 Crumbs on the kitchen floor?
 An unwashed mug on the side?
-You forget to scrub the toilet on your Tuesday?
-All hell will break loose.
+You forget to scrub the toilet on your Wednesday off?
+All hell will break lose.
 Be warned.

 While you love going out as much as the next person, they seem to be out EVERY night.
 And pre-drinks is at your house EVERY night.
-And they crash the door open and loudly make chips at 4am EVERY morning.
+And they crash the door open and loudly scream of their desire for cheesy chips at 4am EVERY morning.

-Yes, they’re really good fun when you go out and they always seem to know the best places to go, but you always wake up the next day, skint, phoneless and unable to move.
+Yes, they’re really good fun when you go out and they always seem to know the best places to go, but it’s you who wakes up the next day, skint, phoneless and unable to move.